Tshepajev/Echellogram-to-spectrum/README.md

 ---

 ## TODO
-- Top edge value mirroring when integrating an order close to the edge?
-- v3 - integrate data from aif file in .aryx file and remove the need for user to load in "_Vertical_points.csv"
+- v3 - integrate data from .aif file in .aryx file and remove the need for user to load in "_Vertical_points.csv"
-- Reset shifts to input data, not absolute zero.
 - Avg_y calc with curve data, not three points - more accurate
-- First order nr defines how many static data orders to skip. to_use only modifies output spectrum, nothing else.
-So, static data has 100 orders, starting from 35.
-Dynamic data has 10 orders and first order nr is 37, then first dynamic data order is static data with index 2.
 - The added order is automatically selected.
 - Spectral multipliers for processor
-- _Calibration_data*.json (wildcard)
+- Top edge value mirroring when integrating an order close to the edge?